omnai-project/OmnAI-DevDataServer/example_python/README.md

 python main.py
 ```

-If successfull you will receive the message: "Server running on port 8080 (HTTP & WebSocket)"
+If successfull you will receive the message: "Server running on port 8080 (HTTP & WebSocket)" in your CLI

 ### How to test the example